arnab-kundu/TestNG/README.md

 ## How to run

-1. Open TestNG project in Android Studio
+1. Open TestNG project in `Android Studio Hedgehog | 2023.1.1`
 2. Run your emulator or connect a physical Android device
 3. Run Appium server
 4. In Android Studio project find `testng.xml` in `resource/properties/testng.xml`